babsey/nest-desktop-legacy/README.md

 First, make sure that you (re)installed all required npm packages (`npm install`).

 If it is still not working, the configuation or database may be deprecated.
-In this case, delete the all files in `$NESTDESKTOP_DATA/data/`, then restart the app.
+In this case, delete the all files in `$NESTDESKTOP_DATA`, then restart the app.

 ### Where are the data of simulation stored?

-Data of the simulations are stored as NeDB database in `$NESTDESKTOP_DATA/data/\*.db`.
+Data of the simulations are stored as NeDB database in `$NESTDESKTOP_DATA/\*.db`.

 ### Where are the protocols of simulation stored?

-Protocols of the simulations are stored as NeDB database in `$NESTDESKTOP_DATA/data/protocols/\*.db`.
+Protocols of the simulations are stored as NeDB database in `$NESTDESKTOP_DATA/protocols/\*.db`.

 ### Where are the thumbnails of simulation stored?

-Thumbnails of the simulations are stored in `$NESTDESKTOP_DATA/data/images/`.
+Thumbnails of the simulations are stored in `$NESTDESKTOP_DATA/images/`.

 ### Why is the protocol not working?

-Just remove files in `$NESTDESKTOP_DATA/data/protocols/`.
+Just remove files in `$NESTDESKTOP_DATA/protocols/`.

 ### How can I update the thumbnails?

 Just click the button 'capture screen'.
-For the hard case, remove image files in `$NESTDESKTOP_DATA/data/images/` and then resimulate.
+For the hard case, remove image files in `$NESTDESKTOP_DATA/images/` and then resimulate.

 ### How can I reload the window?